-Croome is a haven for wildlife during the winter months and a walk around the parkland gives you a chance to spot them.
+Croome is a haven for wildlife during the winter months and a visit to our bird hide or walk around the parkland gives you a chance to spot many.

-A walk through the parkland reveals larger birds like kestrel, buzzard, cormorant and heron, as well as winter migrants such as fieldfares and redwings – look out for the flash of a kingfisher, often glimpsed near the Island Pavilion bridge.
+A walk through the acres of parkland reveals larger birds like kestrel, buzzard, cormorant and heron, as well as winter migrants such as fieldfares and redwings – look out for the flash of a kingfisher, often glimpsed near the Island Pavilion Bridge.

-The island at the lakeside is home to many wildfowl with swans, Canadian geese, ducks, moorhens and coots.
+Enjoy a few moments sitting in the Grotto near the island at the lakeside.
+An ideal spot to watch the many wildfowl with swans, Canada geese, ducks, moorhens and coots.

 As dusk approaches the elusive deer sometimes creep out from the hedgerows to venture into the parkland.